 The example of the band-pass filter for Bluetooth® serves to illustrate where attention should be paid in the selection of components.
 (Figure 20.)

 To effectively suppress frequencies in the mobile phone range, the attenuation in the range from 900 MHz (GSM900) to 2.1 GHz should be as high as possible.
 The attenuation in the WLAN/HyperLAN range should also be high.
 For this reason, specific poles have been placed at these frequencies for the above filter.

 Symmetry transformers (baluns) with low insertion loss, as well as low amplitude and phase differences, can be achieved in LTCC technology.
 The asymmetrical (unbalanced) impedance is 50 Ω, the symmetrical (balanced) impedance can be 50 Ω, 100 Ω or 200 Ω. Two types of baluns are distinguished: LC type and Marchand type.
 In the case of the latter, no DC bias may be applied.
 It is recommended to connect a capacitor to ground in front of the pin where the DC voltage is input.
-Information on external circuitry and layout recommendations may be found in the datasheets.
+Information on external circuitry and layout recommendations may be found in manufacturers’ datasheets.